singhankit333/Contact-list/README.md

 # Contact-list
-A list in which one can add and delete contacts.
+A simple contact list in which one can add and delete contacts(name and phone number).
 MongoDB, Express and Nodejs has been used.